-Economic Freedom: Thailand's economy is 68.3 percent free, according to 2019 Index of Economic Freedom, which makes it the world's 43rd freest economy.
-Thailand is ranked 10th out of 25 countries in the Asia–Pacific region, and its overall score is higher than the regional average.
+Economic Freedom: Thailand’s economy is 69.4 percent free, according to 2020 Index of Economic Freedom, which makes it the world’s 43rd freest economy.
+Thailand is ranked 11th out of 42 countries in the Asia”Pacific region, and its overall score is higher than the regional average.
 Thailand enjoys high scores for business freedom, government size, and especially labor freedom.
 Thailand could do better in monetary freedom, investment freedom, and freedom from corruption.

 Transparency of Regulatory System: Despite the good intentions of most regulatory regimes, consistent and predictable enforcement of government regulations remain problematic for investment in Thailand.
 Bribes to civil servants responsible for regulatory oversight and enforcement remains a common practice to expedite transactions.
 Firms that refuse to make such payments can be placed at a competitive disadvantage.
 However, most observers believe that the overall trend toward transparency in regulatory enforcement is positive, especially for foreign-owned businesses.

 Protection of Property Rights: Property rights are guaranteed by the Constitution against condemnation or nationalization without fair compensation.
 Secured interests in property are recognized and enforced.